|Welcome to The Women in Project Controls

 Committee (WPC) website.

-for the committee.
+The 2012-2013 program year was filled with new opportunities and challenges for the committee.
 Some of the highlights of the year are:

 These highlights will be key to spreading information and opportunities to professional women in AACE.
 The Women in Project Controls Committee wants to raise the awareness of AACE to professional women through the profile articles, visibility of women in leadership roles at the section and international level of the organization, and showing the many opportunities that are available for women in AACE.